lucasbusso/lucasbusso/README.md

 ### Hi there 👋
+I'm a Software Engineer specialized in Frontend and Micro Frontend architecture.
+About 4 years of professional experience in this role.
+Solid knowledge of software architecture, design patterns, databases, AWS, ORMs and Docker.
+English proficiency C1.

 - 🔭 I’m currently working on a backoffice with **React** and **Microfrontend** architecture
 - 🔭 I’m currently working in **GlobalLogic** as SSr Frontend Engineer